 $29.95 to 299.95 a month is the standard range for BigCommerce’s subscription plans.
 There is a catch, however: not all of them will have the full functionality touted on the platform’s website.
 Also, be sure to check your plan: at a certain revenue range, BigCommerce charges a 2% fee per transaction.

-Squarespace’s most basic ecommerce plan – Business – will cost you $18.00 monthly.
-That’s a good eleven dollars lower than BigCommerce’s most basic, and it comes with an incredibly functional site building and store development platform with everything you need to get into business ASAP.
+Squarespace’s most basic eCommerce plan – Business – will cost you $26.00 monthly.
+This comes with an incredibly functional site building and store development platform with everything you need to get into business ASAP.
 On top of all that, there are tools for online promotion as well as $100 worth of Google Ad credits.

-Winner: BigCommerce vs Squarespace pricing?
+Winner: Squarespace vs BigCommerce pricing?
 We’re giving this match to Squarespace.

 Comparison Winner: BigCommerce or Squarespace?